mwilliamson/mammoth.js/README.md

   * `ignoreEmptyParagraphs`: by default, empty paragraphs are ignored.
     Set this option to `false` to preserve empty paragraphs in the output.

+  * `idPrefix`:
+    a string to prepend to any generated IDs, such as those used by bookmarks, footnotes and endnotes.
+    Defaults to an empty string.

 * Returns a promise containing a result.
   This result has the following properties: